Jdolan182/HasteNotes/README.md

 ## Disclaimer

-I gathered the data for the boss information through different wikis and guides so not sure what versions everything is for (especialling pre FF7)
+I gathered the data for the boss information through different wikis and guides so not sure what versions everything is for (especially pre FF7)

 This app will also only work on windows as it uses MouseKeyHook 5.7.1 to let you navigate notes without focusing the window It might run fine on other OS's but without th keybinds working but not entirely sure